huggingface/blog/sdxl_jax.md

 The [demo we showed before](https://huggingface.co/spaces/google/sdxl) was built using a script that essentially follows the code we posted in this blog post.
 It runs on a few Cloud TPU v5e devices with 4 chips each, and there's a simple load-balancing server that routes user requests to backend servers randomly.
 When you enter a prompt in the demo, your request will be assigned to one of the backend servers, and you'll receive the 4 images it generates.

-This is a simple solution based on a number of pre-allocated TPU instances.
-In a future post we'll cover how to create dynamic solutions that adapt to load using GKE.
+This is a simple solution based on several pre-allocated TPU instances.
+In a future post, we'll cover how to create dynamic solutions that adapt to load using GKE.

 All the code for the demo is open-source and available in Hugging Face Diffusers today.
 We are excited to see what you build with Diffusers + JAX + Cloud TPUs!